vlaksush/Training/README.md

 # Mobile Development Bootcamp

-This repository contains two demo projects for iOS development:
-1. Optionals Demo

-Demonstrates the usage of optional types in Swift and how to handle them safely.
-Covers topics like optional binding, optional chaining, and nil-coalescing operators.
-Provides examples of working with optional values and error handling.

-2. SwiftUI Demo

-Covers the creation of a custom transaction model, display of a transaction list, and navigation to a transaction detail screen.
-Demonstrates the use of SwiftUI's state management, navigation, and data passing between views.
-Highlights the principles of code reuse and DRY (Don't Repeat Yourself) in the implementation.

-Feel free to explore the individual README files within the project directories for more detailed information on each demo.
+This repository contains demo projects, exercises, and solutions for iOS development using Swift, UIKit, and SwiftUI.
+The content is structured to guide learners through key concepts in mobile development and provides hands-on practice with solutions.

+## Project Structure

+- **Swift**: Focuses on core Swift language topics including optionals, control flow, error handling, and more.
+- **UIKit**: Covers UIKit essentials for building user interfaces, handling gestures, animations, and working with navigation controllers.
+- **SwiftUI**: Demonstrates building UIs with SwiftUI, focusing on state management, view composition, and navigation.
+- **Exercises**: Contains coding exercises designed to reinforce iOS development concepts.
+- **Solutions**: Provides sample solutions for exercises to help you compare and learn from your code implementations.